laisong-22004009/laisong-22004009.github.io/_pages/about.md

 ---
+permalink: /
 title: "PhD Candidate at the City University of Hong Kong and CAIR"
+author_profile: true
 ---

 Welcome to my personal academic page
 ======
-My name is Lai Song.
 I am a second-year PhD candidate jointly supervised by the [City University of Hong Kong](https://www.cityu.edu.hk/) and the [Centre for Artificial Intelligence and Robotics (CAIR)](https://www.cas.cn/), part of the Hong Kong Institute of Science & Innovation at the Chinese Academy of Sciences.

 ### Advisors
 My doctoral research is guided by Prof. Zhangqingfu and Prof. Gaofeng Meng.
 You can learn more about their work and contributions through their Google Scholar profiles: